Rear area postal service

 From June 1917, we find letters which more systematically bear the stamp of the civil commissioner of ATH.

-In addition, we know of at least 3 letters from the mining company of ANZIN sent via Tournai with the words "Irrläufer b.
+In addition, we know of at least 3 letters from the mining company of ANZIN sent via TOURNAI with the words "Irrläufer b.
 Etappe 6." or "Irrläufer b.
 P.Ü.".
 St. 40." (missent to Lines of Communication 6 or missent to Postüberwachungsstelle 40).

 Late September 1918 - 12 October 1918: The Bergverwaltung within the 17th Army.